 The information detailed in this section is general and applies to all courts.
-However, the Supreme Court, Coroners Court, Waitangi Tribunal, Family Court and Youth Court have additional or special provisions regarding media, which are detailed in section 5 of these guidelines.
+However, the Supreme Court, Coroners Court, Waitangi Tribunal, Family Court, Youth Court, District Court civil proceedings and High Court civil proceedings have additional or special provisions regarding media, which are detailed in section 5 of these guidelines.

 In this section, ‘media’ refers to members of the media as defined in section 198(2) of the Criminal Procedure Act 2011.
 The section defines a member of the media as:

 A person who is in the court for the purpose of reporting on the proceedings and who is either subject to or employed by an organisation that is subject to: